1. Course information

 4.3 An interview/audition that an applicant attends in person, will be held either in groups or with more than one representative of the University’s staff on the panel.
 Where an invited applicant is unable to attend an interview in person, an alternative, for example, a telephone or Skype interview may be arranged.

 5.1 The Admissions Officer will aim to communicate the decision to the applicant within fifteen working days although at very busy times this may take longer.

-6.1 Applicants will be informed of the reason for the rejection with the decision via UCAS/UCAS Postgraduate.
+6.1 Applicants will be informed of the reason for the rejection with the decision via UCAS or the Westminster Applicant Portal.
 Should an applicant require further feedback on the reason for their rejection, they are welcome to contact their Admissions Officer who would aim to provide the feedback within seven working days of receiving the request.